Berengarius13/Spam-prediction/README.md

 # Spam Guard

 Your AI-powered Email Spam Predictor.
-Say goodbye to inbox clutter with our _LSTM-based model_.
+Say goodbye to inbox clutter with our _LSTM-based_ deep learning model.
 Enjoy accurate spam classification and a clutter-free inbox.
 Try it now and reclaim control over your email experience.

 ### SPAM Detected